-1. The Test of English as a Foreign Language (TOEFL) 550

-2. International English Language Testing Service (IELTS) 6.0

-3 .Combined Universities Language Test (CULT) 65%

-4. Indonesia-Australia Language Foundation (IALF) Cat 1 or 2

-Cat 3 may be accepted if current English program available.
+- 1. The Test of English as a Foreign Language (TOEFL) 550 - 2.
+International English Language Testing Service (IELTS) 6.0 - 3 .Combined Universities Language Test (CULT) 65% - Indonesia-Australia Language Foundation (IALF) Cat 1 or 2.
+Cat 3 may be accepted if current English program available - 5.
+English for Academic Purposes C+. - Research students must have a writing score of 5 as well as 550 in TOEFL.